Modulation groups

 \section{Modulation groups of vector spaces and the Weil representation}

 Throughout this section, we assume that $F$ is a local field of characteristic zero.
-Let \begin{itemize} \item $X=V\cong \mathbb{G}_a^n$ a finite dimensional $F$-vector space, \item $H=\GL_V$, acting on $V$ on the right. \end{itemize} We wish to compute modulation groups in this setting.
+Recall $\psi:F \to \CC^\times$ is a non-trivial character.
+Let \begin{itemize} \item $X=V\cong \mathbb{G}_a^n,$ \item $H=\GL_V$, acting on $V$ on the right. \end{itemize} We wish to compute modulation groups in this setting.
 This requires a Fourier transform.
 We choose a perfect pairing

 and use it to define a Fourier transform

 The notation here is the same as that of \cite[\S 2.7]{Getz:Gu:Hsu:Leslie}, which can be consulted for more details.
 The Fourier transform extends an isometry of $L^2(V(F),\mathcal{L}^{1/2}).$